Cowrie

 Some species in the family Ovulidae are also often referred to as cowries.
 In the British Isles the local Trivia species (family Triviidae, species Trivia monacha and Trivia arctica) are sometimes called cowries.
 The Ovulidae and the Triviidae are other families within Cypraeoidea, the superfamily of cowries and their close relatives.

 Etymology

-The word cowrie comes from Kiswahili Kauri (meaning ceramic/porcelain), Hindi कौडि (kaudi), from Tamil கவடி ("kavadi"), which has its origins in Sanskrit कपर्द (kaparda).
+The word cowrie comes from Hindi कौडि (kaudi), which is itself derived from Sanskrit कपर्द (kaparda).

+The term porcelain derives from the old Italian term for the cowrie shell (porcellana) due to their similar appearance.

 Shell description

 The shells of cowries are usually smooth and shiny and more or less egg-shaped.
 The round side of the shell is called the Dorsal Face, whereas the flat under side is called the Ventral Face, which shows a long, narrow, slit-like opening (aperture), which is often toothed at the edges.
 The narrower end of the egg-shaped cowrie shell is the anterior end, and the broader end of the shell is called the posterior.
 The spire of the shell is not visible in the adult shell of most species, but is visible in juveniles, which have a different shape from the adults.